MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 <!-- ------------------------------ -->
 #### View an overlay of layers with Layer Borders

-Use **Layer Borders** to view an overlay of layer borders and tiles on top of the page.
+To view an overlay of layer borders and tiles on top of the page:

-To turn on Layer Borders:

-1. Open the **Rendering** tool.
-See [Analyze rendering performance with the Rendering tool](#analyze-rendering-performance-with-the-rendering-tool), above.
+1. Open the **Rendering** tool, as described in [Analyze rendering performance with the Rendering tool](#analyze-rendering-performance-with-the-rendering-tool), above.

 1. Select the **Layer Borders** checkbox.
 Layer borders appear in the rendered webpage: